RenzoMurinaCadierno/NodeJSLoginAuthentication/README.md

 Passport is a very powerful module to authenticate sessions and redirect paths.
 Needless to say, Express and Mongoose are excellent frameworks to work with NodeJS back-end implementations, which goes for servers and databases.

-Being this my first experience this king of NodeJS app management, I apologize if any line of code or front-end presentation made your eyes bleed.
-I myself found it quite entertaining and a marvelous instance to practise on my way to learn how the wires are tied behind the web pages you see on screen.
+Being this one my first experience with this kind of NodeJS app management, I apologize if any line of code or front-end presentation made your eyes bleed.
+I myself found it quite an entertaining and a marvelous instance to practise on my way to learn how the wires are tied behind the web pages you see on screen.

 Thank you for giving me the opportunity to share my first steps in the wholesome world of programming with you!